Best things to do with kids in one of the most beautiful cities in the USA

 25 Ann St.

 Perfect for kids ages 10 and under, the Children’s Museum of the Lowcountry offers nine hands-on exhibits, including a two-story medieval castle, pirate ship, and dedicated art room.
 This is a great place to let the kids just play!
-Cost: All (1 and up) $12.
+Cost: Non-South Carolina residents (1 and up) $12.

-Carriage tours are my favorite way to show off Charleston to visitors.
-If you’re only going to do one touristy thing, make it a carriage tour.
-There are several companies that operate the tours; they’re all great, and the tour guides are amazing.
-Most depart near the historic city market.
-There are four routes around the historic downtown, and they’re chosen at random; the tour lasts about one hour.
-Cost: Youth $15 (4-11); Adult $25.
+If you’re only going to do one touristy thing while in Charleston, make it a carriage tour.
+There are several companies that operate tours; all do an excellent job and employ incredibly knowledgable guides.
+Most depart near Charleston’s Historic City Market.
+There are four routes around historic downtown, and they’re chosen at random.
+Tours typically last about an hour.
+Cost: Youth starts around $16 ; Adult starts around $26.

 1500 Old Towne Rd.

-Across the Ashley River Bridge in an area of Charleston called West Ashley is the site of the first permanent European settlement in South Carolina.
-Dating back to 1670, Charlestowne Landing has a museum, self-guided history trail, and a 17th century replica ship called the Adventure that you can tour.
+Across the Ashley River Bridge in an area of Charleston called West Ashley, you’ll find the site of the first permanent European settlement in South Carolina.
+Dating back to 1670, Charles Towne Landing State Historic Site (1500 Old Towne Rd.) has a museum, self-guided history trail, and a 17th-century replica ship called the Adventure that you can tour.
 There’s also the Animal Forest, which is home to animals that lived in this area back in 1670, like bison, black bear, puma, elk, and others.
-On the third Saturday of the month, there are living history presentations and cannon firings.
-Charlestowne Landing also has 80 acres of gardens and seven miles of trails; my kids love just exploring.
-You can even rent bikes from the park ($5/person/hour or $15/day).
-Cost: Youth (6-16) $6; Adult $10.
+On the weekends, there are living history presentations and cannon firings.
+Charles Towne Landing also has 80 acres of gardens and seven miles of trails.
+You can rent bikes to explore the park.
+Admission cost: Youth (5 and under) Free; Youth (6-15) $6.50; Adult $10.
+Bike rental: $5/person/hour or $15/person/day.

 The Charleston area has some great parks that you should check out.
-Mt.
-Pleasant Memorial Waterfront Park (99 Harry M. Hallman Jr. Blvd.) is the place to park, so you can walk on the Arthur Ravenel Bridge, the gorgeous cable bridge that connects Charleston to Mt.
+At Mt.
+Pleasant Memorial Waterfront Park (99 Harry M. Hallman Jr. Blvd.) you can walk onto the Arthur Ravenel Bridge, the gorgeous cable bridge that connects Charleston to Mt.
 Pleasant.
 There’s a fantastic, nautical-themed playground here and a fishing pier.
-James Island County Park (871 Riverland Dr.) has a climbing wall, paved trails, campground, and in the summer, it’s one of the three Charleston County water parks.
+James Island County Park (871 Riverland Dr.) has a climbing wall, paved trails, campground, and in the summer, it’s one of three Charleston County water parks.
 At Christmas time, it’s the site of the Festival of Lights.

-KidTripster Tip: While you’re on James Island, drive to nearby John’s Island and go see the Angel Oak; this is a must-do in Charleston.
-This Live Oak tree is estimated to be between 300 and 1500 years old!
-Its size and beauty have to be experienced; it’s a great place for pictures, but no climbing!
+While you’re on James Island, drive to nearby John’s Island to see the Angel Oak.
+This is a must-do in Charleston.
+This Live Oak tree is thought to be at least 400 years old, but some contend it’s 1,500 years old!
+Its size and beauty have to be experienced.
+From tip to tip, its longest branch is around 187 feet in length.
+It’s a great place for photos but no climbing.

 8/Bulls Island Ferry